Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

 Enjoy an Open Air Movie Experience

-While you don’t travel all the way to Greece to go to the cinema, a nice evening experience after a long day’s sightseeing is to stop and watch a movie at one of the open-air cinemas in the city centre.
+Admittedly you don’t travel all the way to Greece to go to the cinema.
+However, a nice evening experience after a long day’s sightseeing is to stop and watch a movie at one of the open-air cinemas in the city centre.

 Thision open-air cinema is one spot that sits just outside of Plaka.
 Here you can watch the latest releases in the centre of a leafy garden, as the Acropolis shimmers in the background.
 Most movies are played in their original English format with Greek subtitles.

 Browse the Exhibits at Local Museums

 Various museums are scattered throughout historical Plaka, each of which provides an interesting insight into Greek history and culture.
-While these may not be as well known as the city’s Acropolis museum or the archaeological museum, some of their exhibits may pique your interest.
+While these may not be as well known as the city’s Acropolis museum or the Archaeological Museum, some of their exhibits may pique your interest.